Covid-19 infections rise in England but trend is ‘uncertain’ in other UK nations

 Separate data suggests the recent rise in the number of hospital patients testing positive for Covid-19 looks to have come to a halt, with figures levelling off slightly below the previous peak.

-Some 13,375 people with coronavirus were in hospital in England on July 21, down 3% week-on-week.
+Some 13,182 people with coronavirus were in hospital in England on July 22, down 6% from July 15.

-It is the second day in a row the total has shown a fall.
+It is the third day in a row the week-on-week change has shown a fall.

 There were 16,600 people in hospital with coronavirus in England at the peak of the Omicron BA.2 wave in April, according to NHS figures.

-The latest surge saw patient numbers climb through much of June and the first half of July, reaching a high of 14,044 on July 18.
+The latest surge saw patient numbers climb through much of June and the first half of July, reaching a high of 14,044.

 Hospital data for Scotland suggests numbers have also levelled off in recent days, while in Wales and Northern Ireland they are starting to fall.